-Morita Truman, a native of Oklahoma, grew up a ‘cradle Methodist.’
+Morita Truman (She/Her), a native of Oklahoma, grew up a ‘cradle Methodist.’
 She began her work in the church as a lay employee, followed by a journey that includes consecration as a diaconal minister, ordination as a deacon, licensing as a local pastor, and finally ordination as an elder in the United Methodist Church.
 She worked in educational and singles ministries before entering pulpit ministry.

 She has a Bachelor of Arts degree from Oklahoma State University, a Master of Religious Education from Oklahoma City University and a Master of Divinity from Iliff School of Theology in Denver, Colorado.